henniggroup/GASP-python/docs/usage.md

    * **max_weight**

 Specifies the maximum weight to give to the composition fitness (when the first parent is located at an enpoint of the composition space).
 Must lie between 0.0 and 1.0.
-Optional, and defaults to 0.8.
+Optional, and defaults to 0.5.

    * **power**

 Specifies the exponent of the power law used to compute the weight of the composition fitness.
-Optional, and defaults to 2 (quadratic).
+Optional, and defaults to 1 (linear).

 [Go back to Contents](#contents)